Forbidden Siren 2: Plot

 Millennia ago, Mother was an ancient water deity who was imprisoned below the earth upon the creation of light.
 Mother's mate, Otoshigo, fled to the depths of the ocean.
 Over time, Mother has been determined to return to the surface, and has sent out avatars (possessed human beings whom she controls) to prepare for her return.
 However, they continually fail their mission, and never return to the Underworld.

-In 1976, an underwater cable was cut, and all power to Yamijima Island was lost and four-year-old Shu Mikami finds a young woman washed up on the shore.
+In 1976, an underwater cable was cut, and all power to Yamijima Island was lost.
+Four-year-old Shu Mikami finds a young woman washed up on the shore.
 The woman, Kanae, bears an extraordinary resemblance to Shu's dead mother.
-The two become inseparable and as Kanae moves in with Shu and his father.
+The two become inseparable and Kanae moves in with Shu and his father.
 The Yamijima locals fear her because of her aversion to sunlight.
 Kanae is actually an avatar of Mother, tasked with manipulating Shu into opening the seven gates of the Underworld, which are located on Yamijima Island, and keep Mother imprisoned.
 Before Kanae can complete her mission, Tsuneo Ohta, the head of a group of fishermen, determines she must be killed.

 On a stormy night, Shu is awoken by the villagers, who have caught Kanae killing his father.
 Shu discovers the body but flees when he sees a man in the doorway of the house – the man is in fact his older self.
 Kanae escapes the villagers and reunites with Shu.
 Trapped by the group on the pier, the stone walkway gives out beneath them and they fall into the ocean.
-Shu swims to a small boat, but watches Kanae drown; the experience so traumatic that he goes blind.
+Shu swims to a small boat, but watches Kanae drown; the experience is so traumatic that he goes blind.
 Meanwhile, Mother sends a tsunami to destroy the villagers in revenge.
 Local authorities can't explain how Yamijima's undersea power cable was severed, or how the entire population of the island disappeared.

 In 2005, Ryuko Tagawa has been sent to earth as another avatar.
 She finds living as a human so comfortable that she forgets her original purpose and settles into a normal life.
 Meanwhile, Yuri Kishida, an innocent young girl, is kidnapped by Mother and hidden in a warehouse in Sanzu Harbor.
 Mother creates another avatar using Yuri's identity, and sends her to visit Ryuko, killing her for failing in her mission.
-Yuri then heads to Sanzu Harbour to watch the departure of the protagonists for Yamijima Island, as Mother knows that the person who will release her is among them.
+Yuri then heads to Sanzu Harbor to watch the departure of the protagonists for Yamijima Island, as Mother knows that the person who will release her is among them.